simonpedrogonzalez/solar-explorer/docs/finalprocessbook.md

 Our project drew inspiration from several existing solar system viewers, each with its own strengths and weaknesses:

-*   **NASA Solar System Viewer:** [Link] This viewer provides a comprehensive overview of the solar system, with accurate planetary positions and detailed information about each celestial body.
-However, its visual presentation is relatively basic, and it lacks interactive features for exploring space missions.
+*   **NASA Solar System Viewer:** While this viewer offers a wealth of information about the solar system, including accurate planetary positions and detailed data for each celestial body, its comprehensiveness can also lead to cognitive overload.
+The abundance of data presented may make it challenging for users to navigate effectively and discern meaningful relationships between different elements.

-*   **Earth Orbit Artificial Objects Viewer:** [Link] This viewer focuses on visualizing artificial objects in Earth orbit, offering a unique perspective on the density and distribution of satellites.
+*   **Earth Orbit Artificial Objects Viewer:** This viewer focuses on visualizing artificial objects in Earth orbit, offering a unique perspective on the density and distribution of satellites.
 However, it does not include visualizations of deep space missions or detailed information about celestial bodies.

-*   **Solar System Scope:** [Link] This viewer offers a more visually appealing and interactive experience, with 3D models of planets and the ability to explore different regions of the solar system.
+*   **Solar System Scope:** This viewer offers a more visually appealing and interactive experience, with 3D models of planets and the ability to explore different regions of the solar system.
 However, its focus on visual aesthetics sometimes comes at the expense of detailed information and scientific accuracy.

 *   [GCAT: General Catalog of Artificial Space Objects Jonathan C. McDowell](https://planet4589.org/space/gcat/)  While this website provides valuable data on space missions, its presentation is not visually engaging.
 The interface appears cluttered and text-heavy, lacking the visual clarity and intuitive exploration capabilities we aimed to achieve in our project.